'Say, Pop!' (1918).

 Early life

 Charles M. Payne was born in 1873 in the United States in.
 According to a newspaper article in the Pittsburgh Post-Gazette of 10 June 1953, he was originally from East Brady, Pennsylvania.
 He eventually moved to Pittsburgh, where he began sending in cartoon ideas to the local paper.
 After learning how to draw, Payne became a cartoonist for The Pittsburgh Post in 1896.
 He then moved to the Pittsburgh Chronicle Telegraph in 1898 and then to the Pittsburgh Gazette-Times in 1900.
-He became well known among the local population for his little raccoon character, who originally appeared in his newspaper cartoons.
+As a running gag, he used a little racoon character in all of his newspaper cartoons.
+Some of his work was signed with the pseudonym 'Coon', in reference to this animal.

 'Coon Hollow Folks', 6 March 1910.